Underwater vision: Illumination

 Illumination of underwater environments is limited by the characteristics of the water.
 Light absorption by water is variable and depends on the temperature of the water and concentration of ions (salinity).
-Accurate values for the absorption coefficient and the temperature and salinity coefficients are available for specific ranges and values of wavelength from 400nm to 14000nm.There are three dominant molrcular vibration modes but the absorption spectrum in liquid water is a continuum.
+Accurate values for the absorption coefficient and the temperature and salinity coefficients are available for specific ranges and values of wavelength from 400nm to 14000nm.There are three dominant molecular vibration modes but the absorption spectrum in liquid water is a continuum.
 Light scattering is also variable depending on temperature and salinity.

-Natural Illumination
+Natural illumination

 Natural illumination underwater comes primarily from sunlight during the day and moonlight at night in the uppermost layer.
 In deeper regions, where solar light does not penetrate, bioluminescence—light produced by living organisms—provides the primary source of natural illumination.
 In marine environments, light availability defines five major zones: the epipelagic, mesopelagic, bathypelagic, abyssopelagic, and hadalpelagic zones, in order of least to greatest depth.